tammaap/web-metronome/README.md

 A web-based metronome focused on clear visual feedback and easy control.

-It was created for loud rehearsals where relying only on sound isn't practical.
-The large BPM display and beat indicators make the tempo easy to see from a distance, allowing the metronome to serve as a shared visual reference on a laptop, monitor, or larger screen.

 ## Features
 - Adjustable tempo from 20–280 BPM
 - Large BPM display